-Section 3 - Robert's Rules of Order: The rules contained in Robert's Rules of Order shall govern TJCL in all cases to which they are applicable and in which they are consistent with the Constitution and By-Laws of TJCL.
+Section 3 - Robert’s Rules of Order: The rules contained in the current edition of Robert’s Rules of Order Newly Revised shall govern TJCL in all cases to which they are applicable and in which they are consistent with the Constitution and By-Laws of TJCL.

 Section 4 - The emblem, pin, and colors shall be the same as those of the national organization.

 Section 5 - Publication: The official publication of this organization shall be titled The Tennessee Torch.

 Article II: Membership Section 1 - Individual Membership: Individual membership in this organization shall be of two kinds: member of a chapter and member-at-large.
 All members must either be taking or have taken a classical language or course in the classical humanities.
 Additionally, membership may be granted to others at the discretion of the chapter or state organization, not necessarily taking a classical language course in the present or past.